ITIF Logo

 ITIF’s team of policy analysts and fellows includes recognized experts in a wide range of issues related to technology and innovation policy.
 They are led by ITIF’s president and founder, Dr. Robert D. Atkinson, an internationally recognized policy scholar who has served on government advisory commissions under U.S. presidents Clinton, Bush, Obama, Trump, and Biden.
 The New Republic named Atkinson one of the “three most important thinkers about innovation,” Washingtonian Magazine called him a “Tech Titan,” and Government Technology judged him to be one of the top 25 “Doers, Dreamers and Drivers of Information Technology.”

-ITIF is home to five policy centers:
+ITIF is home to seven policy centers:

 ITIF also launched—and spearheads—the Global Trade and Innovation Policy Alliance, an international network of more than 50 think tanks on six continents that conduct evidence-based research into policies that can foster greater trade liberalization, curb “innovation mercantilism,” and encourage governments to play proactive roles in spurring innovation and productivity.